ErFjeldheim/moosemate/README.md

-# MooseMate
+# MooseMate project

 MooseMate is a simple JavaFX application.
 The actual coding project is located in [moosemate](./moosemate/src/) folder.

 ## Build and run

-The project is built with Maven:
+The project is built with Maven

-"bash"
-mvn clean install
+- mvn clean install
-mvn javafx:run
+- mvn javafx:run

 ## Dependencies

 - Java ver 21
 - Maven ver 3.12.1
 - JUnit 5 ver 5.10.1
+- Jackson ver 2.16.1

 ## Eclipse Che